marshareb/marshareb.github.io/_posts/2023-10-10-Rec-Fifteen.md

 tag: [MA1172]
 ---

-In this recitation, we covered Taylor series.
+In this recitation, we covered Taylor series and some problems from the mock series midterm.

 # Approximations